Daniel Wall Reveals His True Colors in This Exclusive Interview

 My art is a combination.
 My mind’s eye sees the real places differently.
 After being filtered through the lens of my mind’s eye, the real places turn into more joyful and colorful images, a happier reality of my own—Daniel Wall’s own magical reality!

-Daniel Wall’s stunning artwork is available during our limited-time Fall Sale!
-If you’re interested in collecting the art of Wall, please contact our gallery consultants at (800) 521-9654 ext.
-4 or email@example.com.
+If you’re interested in collecting the art of Daniel Wall, attend one of our exciting online auctions or contact our gallery consultants at (800) 521-9654 ext.
+4 or firstname.lastname@example.org.

 Follow Daniel Wall and Park West Gallery on Instagram!